Vincent3003/STAT172_FinalProject/README.md

 **Data:**
 The Adult Income Census dataset from Kaggle is used.
 This contains census data on 32,561 individuals, including income level and variables like age, occupation, education level, marital status, etc.
+- adult.csv: the original Adult dataset from Kaggle
+- adult_1.csv: the cleaned Adult dataset so can use them easily in SAS

 **Methods:**
 The analysis workflow includes the following: